beau1399/arensee/README.md

 Most of the piece types are similarly uncomplicated in their definitions.
 Where other piece-specific behavior must be defined, though, I have endeavored to do so within the appropriate piece definition file.
 In Pawn.js, for example, one finds member function EnPassant, which accepts parameters around a hypothetical move and returns a composite structure telling whether capture-en-passant happened, and where the captured piece was located if it did.

+**The *App* Component**

 **Rules Enforcement**

+The discussion so far describes a pretty well-organized system.
+Yes, there is a certain "members and parameters flying in close formation" anti-pattern in evidence,  which is probably a use case for Typescript, but there's a logic to how the rules, piece appearances, etc. are organized.

+Unfortunately, I think this achievement rests more on the regularity of the rules of chess than on any architectural talent on my part.
+Where some architectural creativity is necessary is in handling those parts of the rules of chess that aren't so regular.